MO-RISE/pontos-data-ingestor/README.md

 Port of MQTT broker to connect to (Optional, default: 1883)

 MQTT_CLIENT_ID
-Client id to use for MQTT connection (Optional, default: pontos-data-ingestor)
+Client id to use for MQTT connection (Optional, default: None)

 MQTT_TRANSPORT
 Underlying MQTT transport protocol, can be either 'tcp' or 'websocket' (Optional, default: 'tcp')